justinnoor/pfhowto/README.md

 ### Traffic normalization

-Traffic normalization is a broad term that refers to the mitigation of various packet discrepancies and security risks.
-For example, packets often arrive at our networks fragmented, with erroneous TCP flag combinations, or with bogus IP addresses (spoofed).
-Some of these issues originate from malicious actors, while others are a result of the many implementations of the TCP/IP protocol suite.
-Fragmented packets are the source of myriad exploits, and should be a top priority in network security.
-Thankfully [PF](https://man.openbsd.org/pf) allows us to manage these painfully complex issues with simple one-liners.
+Traffic normalization is a broad term that refers to the mitigation of various packet discrepancies.
+Packets often arrive fragmented, with erroneous TCP flag combinations, or with bogus IP addresses (spoofed).
+Some of these issues originate from malicious actors, others are a result of the many implementations of the TCP/IP protocol suite.
+Fragmented packets are the source of myriad security exploits.

 ### Scrubbing